-— BA in Middle Eastern and North African Studies, University of Michigan, Ann Arbor
+— MA in Middle Eastern Languages and Literatures, The University of Texas at Austin

 Graduate Student | Teaching Assistant